pauliceia/vgiws/doc/api/feature/user.md

     {'user_id': 7}
     ```
 - Error codes:
+    - 400 (Bad Request): Some user attribute is missing.
+Look the documentation!
+    - 400 (Bad Request): This username or email already exist in DB.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes:
     - The password needs to be encrypted with a hash called sha512 (HEX)